lingtalfi/Light_It4Tools/doc/api/Ling/Light_It4Tools/Database/It4DbParserTool/parseRelatedTablesByTable.md

-It4DbParserTool::parseRelatedTablesByTable — Accumalates the tables related via a foreign key to the given table.
+It4DbParserTool::parseRelatedTablesByTable — Accumulates the tables related via a foreign key to the given table.